caracal-pipeline/caracal-docs/README.md

 # How to update the Caracal documentation

-Make sure that you've got the latest `meerkathi` and `caracal_docs` in the same parent directory.
+Make sure that you've got the latest `caracal` and `caracal_docs` in the same parent directory.

 Go into the `caracal_docs` directory and type the following:
 ```